nu-xtal-tools/cbf_to_sfrm/README.md

 - Bruker is not associated with this software and will not support this.
 (Please direct any queries to N.T.Johnson (N.Johnson5@ncl.ac.uk) or M.R.Probert (Michael.Probert@ncl.ac.uk).)
 - Bruker reserves the right to make modifications to their frame format in the future which may affect this software's operation.
 - Code is still in alpha version.
 Use entirely at your own risk!!!
+- Code gives detector as CMOS-Photon100, therefore SAINT integration may use some parameters that are built in values for this detector.

 ##Notes:
 - Currently frames are padded; masks for i19, eh1 and eh2 are available.